naasking/Dapper.Compose/README.md

 # Future Work

- * Async queries -- this will probably require a QueryAsync<T>
  * Associations aren't supported -- this one might be tricky!
  * Automatic testing: Query constructors could accept a parameter name and a sample value.
 Writing an automatic query validation tool then becomes